Step 1: List All Tasks and Resource Requirements

 - Launching the app 🚀

-Now, obviously, the project you’re working on won't include these exact tasks and might not be that simple to break down, but the main idea is still the same.
-Instead of making one big estimate for the entire project, you can make a number of small ones for each task.
+Now, obviously, the project you’re making an estimate for won't include these exact tasks and might not be that simple to break down, but the main idea is still the same.
+Instead of making one big budget estimate for the entire project, you can make a number of small ones for each task.

 Another benefit of breaking down a project into tasks comes into play when you assign tasks to your team members (Step 6).
-This allows you to monitor their workload and the progress on individual tasks more efficiently and ensure everything is on track (i.e., your team members are doing what they’re supposed to do).
+This allows you to monitor their workload and the progress they make on individual tasks more efficiently and ensure everything is on track (i.e., your team members or employees are doing what they’re supposed to do).

-Bonus tip: Try to include things such as meetings, sending emails, and overall client management in your estimate.
-They might not always move the project forward, but they still take time to complete and are a necessary part of every project.
+Bonus tip: Try to include things such as meetings, sending emails, and overall client management in your budgetary estimate.
+They might not always move the project forward, but they still take up manpower to complete and are a necessary part of every project.

 After you’ve done that, try and figure out all the resources you’ll need to finish the project (e.g., tools, software, and such).
-Whether you have all the right tools and equipment needed for the project or don't can affect the project estimate in a couple of different ways:
+Whether you have all the right tools and equipment needed for the project or not can affect the budget estimate in a couple of different ways:

 - If you don’t have the equipment, you’ll need to purchase it.